GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 \end{align*}
 $$

-It can be generalised to a multispectral dataset with 'p' bands:
+It can be generalised to a multispectral dataset with $p$ bands:

 $$
 \begin{align*}